pcordjs/rest/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-# What is the motivation for this feature?
-Describe the user story.
+## What is the motivation for this feature?
+Describe the user story
 <!--
 For example:
 - As a developer, I often want to [...], but I'm always frustrated when [...]